 Oh, and that X is actually pronounced “cross”, despite not being written out in full like on the back of the new Yaris Cross.
 So there's... a complete lack of logic for you.

 Funnily enough, speaking of names, the original 2005 'Aygo' was a cheeky Apple-ish nod to 'i-Go' and the mid-Noughties trend for everything that was aimed at young people having an 'i' added to the front.
 The Aygo ended up outlasting the iPod...

 Born from the lightbar-equipped Aygo X Prologue concept that we first saw back in March 2021, Toyota describes the Aygo X as a “new generation of accessible style and fun”.
 Of course.

-The finished product was fully unveiled in November 2021, although Toyota re-wrapped some of the crossover-style black plastic cladding for our first drive.
+The finished product was fully unveiled in November 2021.
 Technically this is the first car to be fully designed and developed by Toyota’s European branch.
 Looks rather good, no?
 It’s identifiably Aygo with the glass rear hatch, pop-out rear windows and contrast roof, but it’s slightly smartened up with LED lighting and 17- or 18-inch wheels.

 Does this mean the old Aygo is dead?

 It does.
 In time the X will replace the Aygo hatch completely.
 That car and its siblings (the Citroen C1 and the Peugeot 108) were built in Kolin, Czech Republic, but Toyota has now assumed full control of that plant as Citroen and Peugeot pull out of the segment.

 The Aygo X is built on the same TNGA GA-B platform that also underpins the Yaris and Yaris Cross too, so Toyota will move some of its other hatch production in with the jacked-up Aygo.